Update from Sheepscot Harbour Village Resort:

 Current restrictions do not allow us to serve a continental breakfast, however, we will provide options for you to choose from for a Grab and Go breakfast bag.

 FAQ For Visitors (provided by Maine.gov)

-1. Why is Maine exempting residents from New Hampshire and Vermont?
+1. Why is Maine exempting residents from other states?

-Maine is exempting residents of New Hampshire, Vermont, Connecticut, New York, and New Jersey from the testing and 14-day quarantine requirements because when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar to Maine’s, as compared to other states.
+Maine is exempting residents of New Hampshire, Vermont, Connecticut, New York, and New Jersey from the testing and 14-day quarantine requirements because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar or better to Maine’s, as compared to other states.
 Maine considers a number of quantitative measures in making this determination, which is designed to protect public health.

 2. Does every member of my household need to be tested before coming to Maine?

-Testing for children, 18 years and younger, who are travelling with adults is not required.
+Testing for children, 18 years and younger, who are traveling with adults is not required.